picklehari/resume_alerts/readme.md

 If using in local mode.
 Comment the necessary sections in the `resume_alerts.py` file.
 Additionally, you would have to setup `ollama` and pull the `llama3` model.

 - Ollama can be downloaded by clicking [here](https://ollama.com/download)
-- llama3 can be setup by running by `ollama run llama3`
+- llama3 can be setup by running by `ollama pull llama3`

 ### Run the Code